 - Build a strong enabling environment to improve confidence of investment in decentralised renewables

-The key findings from the report are shown in this one-page visual summary (PDF 755 KB).
+View key findings from the report in this one-page visual summary (PDF 755 KB).

-More in-depth analysis is available in reports for five case study countries:
+Download more in-depth analysis for five case study countries:

 YOU MIGHT ALSO BE INTERESTED IN: